 Immediately lock out invalid usernames

 This option will immediately lock out someone who attempts to log in with an invalid username.
 Please note that your real users may mistype their usernames.
 This will cause them to get locked out, which is an inconvenience.
 We recommend enabling this feature for sites that have a low number of users such as 1-2 admins and/or a possibly a few editors.
 If a legitimate user is locked out you can find and delete any currently active block on the Wordfence Firewall > Blocking page.

 Immediately block the IP of users who try to sign in as these usernames

 Any username you add here will cause an IP to be blocked if they try to log in with that username.
 You can add usernames that are frequently used in brute force attempts such as “admin” or your domain name without the top domain.
 Make sure that the usernames you add to this list are not identical or similar to real usernames on your system since this could cause legitimate users to get blocked if they make a typo.

 Prevent the use of passwords leaked in data breaches

 This option prevents users from logging in with a password that exists on a list of passwords leaked in data breaches.
 Attackers use such lists to break into sites and install malicious code.
-You can chose to only block admins who use such passwords, or you can choose to let this option apply to all users who have the “publish posts” privilege (that includes admins).
+You can choose to only block admins who use such passwords, or you can choose to let this option apply to all users who have the “publish posts” privilege (that includes admins).
 The default setting is to only block admins.